dojo/docs/quickstart/dom.rst

 CSS Selectors
 -------------

-It is not always practical to attach id's to elements you intend to modify, which is why Dojo provides `dojo.query <dojo/query>`_ - a CSS3 query selector.
-It will locate nodes that match a passed CSS selector, and return a specialized Array named `dojo.NodeList <dojo/NodeList>`_.
+It is not always practical to attach id's to elements you intend to modify, which is why Dojo provides `dojo.query <dojo/query>`_ - a CSS3 selector engine.
+It will locate nodes that match a passed CSS selector, and return a specialized Array type - `dojo.NodeList <dojo/NodeList>`_ - that has oodles of useful DOM manipulation functions easily available.

 .. code-block :: javascript
   :linenos: